demccusker/demccusker/README.md

 - ⚡ Fun fact: ...
 -->

-I'm an experienced data analyst and an aspiring programmer.
-I'm currently working on my capstone program for Udacity's Data Science nanodegree; check it out in the ds-capstone repo!
-I'm currently learning JavaScript in addition to my data science coursework.
+I'm an experienced data analyst pivoting into software engineering.
+I'm a current student at Tech Elevator's full-stack bootcamp, where I'm learning to build dynamic web-based software systems using Java and JavaScript.

 My pronouns are she/her.
 You can reach me at darcy.mccusker@gmail.com